 What you will need

 All students are assigned a login to Microsoft Office 365 which includes online access to Microsoft Word, Excel and PowerPoint 2016 at no extra cost.
-Microsoft Access is available at the College Libraries and IT Centres.
+Microsoft Access is available at the College Libraries and Digital Skills Spaces.